 Holdings are subject to change.
 Totals may not sum due to rounding.

 Credit Quality letter ratings are provided by Standard and Poor's, Moody's and Fitch and are presented as the higher of the three ratings.
 When a security is not rated by Standard & Poor's, Moody's or Fitch, the highest credit ratings from DBRS and Kroll may be used.
-Credit ratings reflect the credit quality of the underlying issues in the portfolio and not of the portfolio itself.
+Absent a rating from these agencies, we may display Private Credit ratings, if permitted by the issuer, which could include ratings from Egan-Jones Ratings Co.
+Credit rating exposure and composition are subject to change.
 Issues with credit ratings of BBB or better are considered to be investment grade, with adequate capacity to meet financial commitments.
 Issues with credit ratings below BBB are considered speculative in nature and are vulnerable to the possibility of issuer failure or business interruption.

 Effective duration is a measure of the portfolio’s return sensitivity to changes in interest rates.